anooprav7/playwright-merge-html-reports/README.md

 # Merge Playwright HTML reports

 - Merge Playwright HTML reports to a single HTML report
-- Artifacts are copied from the source folders to the merged Report folder.
+- The `index.html` file is generated and other artifacts (screenshot, trace file etc) are copied from the source folders to the merged Report folder
 - Built on `node 14.18.1`.
 - Note: `@playwright/test` is a peer dependency, not a dev dependency.